itsmecevi/datadriven/README.md

 * The world is one big data problem (Andrew Mcafee)
 * Without data you are just another person with opinion (Deming)

+> => Imagination is more important than knowledge!